 End of summer’s approach is inevitable, it makes itself known by the end of July as the sunshine slips away noticeably earlier each day.
 There is a bit of chill in the air in the evenings throughout some of the valleys of Pennsylvania that whispers gently in our ears, “the first frost is coming sooner or later…”

-As Sepember takes holds, the sunshine slips away earlier each day.
-There is a chill in the air promising the first frost is coming sooner or later and the tomato plants so loving tended and nurtured all summer struggle to give us what they can before they meet their demise in the not-to-distant future.
+Backyard garden tomato plants so loving tended and nurtured throughout the scorching summer heat struggle valiantly to give us what they can before they meet their demise in the not-to-distant future.

-I always feel a pang of sorrow realizing the garden will soon be no more for another long, dreary stretch until next spring and the frugal Dutchie in me hates to see anything go to waste.
+I always feel a pang of sorrow realizing the garden will soon be no more for another long, dreary stretch until next spring; the frugal Dutchie in me hates to see anything go to waste.
 I got that trait from my Nana (grandmother).

-My grandmother used to pick the green tomatoes remaining on the vines at the end of every growing season from the wilted, past-their-prime tomato plants my Pop planted every year and bring them in to see if she could use up these precious gems from summer rather than see them fall hopelessly into the soil only to become compost for next year’s crop.
+My grandmother used to pick the green tomatoes remaining on the vines at the end of every growing season from the wilted, past-their-prime tomato plants my Pop planted every year.
+She would gather them in the pockets of her rick-rack-trimmed cotton and bring them in to see if she could use up these precious gems rather than see the fruits fall hopelessly into the soil only to become compost for next year’s crop.

 Some green tomatoes were sliced, dredged in seasoned flour and fried.
 Some were wrapped in newspaper and set on the back corner of the counter in hopes they would ripen and we would be able to enjoy Nana’s fried red tomatoes one more time (and we often did!).
 And some green tomatoes found themselves in this Sweet Green Tomato Pie